 Olive Oil (extra virgin, cold-pressed, organic) - We use the Costco Kirkland brand of Extra Virgin Olive Oil.
 It should be used at low heat ranging from 310-340 degrees F. Great low heat sauteing, in dips, or in homemade salad dressing.

-Benefits: Extra Virgin Olive oil contains an antioxidant called polyphenols that can help reduce inflammation, fight free radicals that cause cellular damage, reduces aging, improves brain health, and reduce the risk of heart disease.
-Like avocado oil it also contains oleic acid may help to reduce joint inflammation, it is heart-healthy and can increase HDL (good cholesterol), and it can protect from harmful free radicals.
+Benefits: Extra Virgin Olive oil contains an antioxidant called polyphenols that can help reduce inflammation, fight free radicals that cause cellular damage, reduce aging, improve brain health, and reduce the risk of heart disease.
+Like avocado oil it also contains oleic acid may help to reduce joint inflammation, is heart-healthy and can increase HDL (good cholesterol), and it can protect from harmful free radicals.

 I hope this helped give you a little clarity as to what cooking oils you should be using in your kitchen.
 Feel free to message me with any questions or leave them in the comments!